-Dr Bächinger was elected to the board of directors in 1997 and was re-elected at the general meeting held on May 2020 for a term ending at the 2021 annual shareholder meeting.
+Dr Bächinger was elected to the board of directors in 1997 and was re-elected at the general meeting held in May 2021 for a term ending at the 2022 annual shareholder meeting.
+At the general meeting held in May 2021, Dr Bächinger was appointed as liquidator of the company.

-Dr André Lagger, director and remuneration committee chairman
+Dr André Lagger

+Director/remuneration committee chairman/audit committee member/ liquidator

-Dr. André Lagger, Swiss citizen, born 1962 received a Ph.D. in business administration from the University of Berne and completed studies at the Swiss Banking School.
+Dr André Lagger, Swiss citizen, born 1962 received a Ph.D. in business administration from the University of Berne and completed studies at the Swiss Banking School.
 He began his career at Union Bank of Switzerland in Zurich, moving to UBS London in 1994 as head of corporate development of UBS London.
 In 1997, he joined LGT Services in Zurich as head of corporate controlling.
 Subsequently, he became member of the executive board and chief financial officer of LGT Capital Management in Vaduz in 1998 and chief executive officer of LGT Financial Services in 2001.
 Since October 2006, he has been CEO of the business unit operations & technology of LGT Group Foundation.

-André Lagger was elected to the board of directors in 2011 and was re-elected at the general meeting held on May 2020 for a term ending at the 2021 annual shareholder meeting.
+André Lagger was elected to the board of directors in 2011 and was re-elected at the general meeting held in May 2021 for a term ending at the 2022 annual shareholder meeting.
+At the general meeting held in May 2021, Dr Lagger was appointed as liquidator of the company.